trishume/sympy-wiki-with-svn/GSoC-2011-Proposal-Random-Variables.md

 Previous CAS work has been done by [Maple](http://www.maplesoft.com/support/help/Maple/view.aspx?path=Statistics/RandomVariables) at least.
 Mathematica doesn't seem to have a very advanced implementation (although I looked only briefly).

+## Work

+How to mathematically define Random Variables is clear.
+How to code and integrate them into SymPy is not.
+I separate the work into solving two main problems:

+### Defining Random Variables

+There are two goals:

+* Define Random Variables as generally as possible

+* Ensure that Random Variables are as intuitive to use and efficient to compute as possible.

+For example we could decide only to treat Continuous random variables and focus on optimizing operations on continuous probability density functions (PDFs).
+Alternatively, we could define arbitrary spaces of events (allowing for say the number of dots on a six sided die), distributions on these spaces (unifomly ⅙ in the die example)  and then define random variables as functions on the space of events.
+How about Cartesian products of these spaces?
+Multivariable target spaces?
+What are the best choices here which balance intuitive use and mathematical clarity?

+### Integration into SymPy

+I suspect that implementing a clean, efficient and intuitive Random Variable type will take up at most half my time.
+The other half will be in integration with existing SymPy mechanics.
+SymPy was designed to function on traditional variables, not random ones.
+Random Variables require different dynamics (such as easily computable inverses of functions) and will provide different responses.

+It’s difficult for me to give a rich response here without understanding the core of SymPy at a deeper level.

 ## Uses
 Please add any fun use cases you can think of